WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 ### FigureS9_S10
 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine through contact tracing.
 ### FigureS11
-This script generates the infectivity profile for the 8.29 day incubation period and the 5.2 day incubation period
+This script generates the infectivity profile for the 8.29 day incubation period and a 2.9, 1.9 and 3.9 latent period
-### FigureS12_S13
+### FigureS12_S13_S16_S17
-This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine not through contact tracing and for the incubation period of 5.2 days.
+This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine uniformly and through contact tracing for a latent period of 1.9 days.
-### FigureS14_S15
+### FigureS14_S15_S18_S19
-This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine through contact tracing and for the incubation period of 5.2 days.
+This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine uniformly and through contact tracing for a latent period of 3.9 days.
-### FigureS16_S17
+### FigureS20_S21
 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine not through contact tracing, with no delay between the test sample and test result (i.e. delay is negligible in receiveing test result)
-### FigureS18_S19
+### FigureS22_S23
 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine through contact tracing, with no delay between the test sample and test result (i.e. delay is negligible in receiveing test result
-### FigureS20_S21
+### FigureS24_S25
 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine not through contact tracing, with 22.6% infections being asymptomatic
-### FigureS22_S23
+### FigureS26_S27
 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine through contact tracing, with 22.6% infections being asymptomatic
+### FigureS28
+Generates the plot for the temporal diagnostic sensitivity
 ### FigureS24_S25
 This script generates the figures for the probability of post-quarantine transmission when entering quarantine not through contact tracing, as well as through contact tracing, assuming transmisison post-quarantine is Poisson distributed
+### FigureS30
+Generates the plot for pdf in which individuals enter quarantine uniformly versus contact tracing
 ## Functions
 ### BaselineParameters
 Returns the baseline parameters for the analysis
 ### DurationInfected
 The duration in which a contact of a symptomatic index case has been infected for
 ### FigureChart
-Generates the Figure chart for the Secondary infections post quarantine and equivialent duration of quaratnine with testing to a duration of quarantine with no testing, assuming delay from sample to result is irrelevant
+Generates the Figure chart for the Secondary infections post quarantine with and without testing, assuming delay from sample to result is irrelevant
 ### FigureChartDelay
-Generates the Figure chart for the Secondary infections post quarantine and equivialent duration of quaratnine with testing to a duration of quarantine with no testing, assuming one day delay from sample to result
+Generates the Figure chart for the Secondary infections post quarantine with and without testing, assuming one day delay from sample to result
 ### InfectiousnessfromInfection
 The temporal number of secondary infections post-quarantine given no testing
 ### InfectiousnessfromInfectionTestingEntry
 The temporal number of secondary infections post-quarantine given single test time (does both entry/exit)
 ### InfectiousnessfromInfectionTestingEntryExit
 The temporal number of secondary infections post-quarantine given timing of two tests
-### InfectiousnessfromInfectionTestingMultiple
-The temporal number of secondary infections post-quarantine given timing of multiple tests
-### PDFavgIncubation
-The distribution of the incubation period of 8.29 days
-### PDFavgIncubation_Alt
-The distribution of the incubation period of 5.2 days
 ### Probability_Onward
 The probability of psot-quarantine transmission given how secondafy cases are distributed
 ### RiskChart
-Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming delay from sample to result is negligible
+Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming delay from sample to result is negligible.
+It also generates the the equivialent duration of quaratnine with testing to a duration of quarantine with no testing
 ### RiskChartDelay
-Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming one day delay from sample to result
+Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming one day delay from sample to result. .
+It also generates the the equivialent duration of quaratnine with testing to a duration of quarantine with no testing
 ### SensitivityTimeSamp
-Temporal sensitiviity of the RT-PCR assay starting one day from symptom onset for an incubatino period of 7.76 days
+Temporal sensitiviity of the RT-PCR assay with respect to time (dependent on the incubation period)
 ### SensitivityvsViralLoad
-The sensitiviity of the RT-PCR assay given the viral load (sigmoidal Hill function)
+The sensitiviity of the RT-PCR assay given the viral load
 ### TimeInfection
 The time in which a contact was infected from a symptomatic index case
 ### ViralShedding_Asymptomatic